-Recently I?ve been thinking about the intersection of blockchain and AI and although several exciting directions are rising from the intersection of the technologies I want to explore one direction here.
+Recently I?ve been thinking about the intersection of blockchain and AI.
+Although several exciting directions are rising from the convergence of these technologies, I want to explore a specific one: accountability.